Kaunas massacre of October 29, 1941

 The Kaunas massacre of October 29, 1941, also known as the Great Action, was the largest mass murder of Lithuanian Jews.

 By the order of SS-Standartenführer Karl Jäger and SS-Rottenführer Helmut Rauca, the Sonderkommando under the leadership of SS-Obersturmführer Joachim Hamann, and 8 to 10 men from Einsatzkommando 3, murdered 2,007 Jewish men, 2,920 women, and 4,273 children in a single day at the Ninth Fort in Kaunas, Generalbezirk Litauen, as German occupied Lithuania was then known.
+Almost the entire 1st Police Battalion took part in the operation, with the actual killings carried out by the 3rd Company.

-The Nazis destroyed the small ghetto on October 4, 1941, and killed almost all of its inhabitants at the Ninth Fort.
-Later that same month, on October 28, SS-Rottenführer Helmut Rauca of the Kaunas Gestapo (secret state police) conducted the selection in the Kaunas Ghetto.
-All ghetto inhabitants were forced to assemble in the central square of the ghetto.
-Rauca selected 9,200 Jewish men, women, and children, about one-third of the ghetto's population.
-The next day, October 29, all of these people were shot at the Ninth Fort in huge pits dug in advance.
+On October 25, Rauca ordered that all Kaunas' Jews assemble at 6 A.M. on the morning of October 28 to identify Jews able to work.
+Any Jew who disobeyed would be shot.
+Approximately 27,000 Jews assembled in Demokratu Square on the morning of October 28, while armed Lithuanian partisans raided the Jews' houses looking for anyone who might be hiding.